Problem Gambling, Poverty and Homelessness

-Dr. Flora Matheson was recently named lead research partner on two newly announced initiatives on problem gambling and poverty.
+Dr. Matheson recently became the lead research partner on three newly announced initiatives:

 Good Shepherd Ministries poverty reduction fund project

 Optimizing support and service delivery for problem gambling among people with complex needs

-The Ministry of Health and Long-Term Care Health System Impact Fund for Targeted Research on Problem Gambling aims to ensure that research is innovative and leads to evidence-informed policy and decision-making.
-Dr. Matheson (lead), Dr. Sara Guilcher (co-lead) and their team at St. Michael's Hospital have been funded to develop four related projects with a focus on problem gambling and poverty for clients and health practitioners.
-One component of this project involves a concept-mapping project to identify what health practitioners need in order to optimize delivery of services for persons with problem gambling and complex needs.
+The Ministry of Health and Long-Term Care Health System Impact Fund for Targeted Research on Problem Gambling aims to ensure that research is innovative and evidence-based to inform policies and decision-making.
+Dr. Matheson (lead), Dr. Sara Guilcher (co-lead) and their team at St. Michael's Hospital and the University of Toronto will conduct four related projects that focus on problem gambling and poverty to improve experiences for clients and health practitioners.
+One component of this research involves a concept-mapping project to identify what health practitioners need in order to optimize service delivery for people with problem gambling and complex needs.
 The team also conducted a scoping review of self-management strategies, qualitative interviews with clients of three community partner organizations and co-developed a smartphone app in partnership with the Biomedical Zone.
 The app was piloted at some of our partner organizations.